-Camus Heritage Farm is a 30-acre organic holding centered on 3 large stone-built barns dating from 1850 and supporting rare breed cattle, native tree/hedge species and traditional grassland meadows.
+Camus Farm is a 30-acre organic holding centered on 3 large stone-built barns dating from 1850 and supporting rare breed cattle, native tree/hedge species and traditional grassland meadows.

 Camus is in a rural West Cork setting, 6km from our nearest town, Clonakilty.
 There are local beaches, pubs and shops within walking distance of the farm.